EconometricInstitute/feb22012-programming-website/data/week6/6-streams-intermediate.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

- - You understand how to start a stream
+ - You understand how to start a stream.
- - You understand how to obtain a stream from a `List` or `Set`
+ - You understand how to obtain a stream from a `List` or `Set`.
- - You know some important intermediate operations on a stream and how to use them
+ - You know some important intermediate operations on a stream and how to use them.

 </text-box>